David-Sellen/ForestAnalytics/README.md

 - Hadoop Common 2.2

 ## Features
-- Local or distributed mode
+- Local or distributed mode.
-- Load and filter HPR data
+- Load and filter HPR data.
-- Display harvest worksites with name and the number of harvested stems
+- Display harvest worksites with name and the number of harvested stems.
-- Extract stem data to create datasets
+- Extract stem data to create datasets.
-- Store and load datasets as Parquet files
+- Store and load datasets as Parquet files.
-- Apply machine learning methods (currently only supports K-Means||)
+- Apply machine learning methods (currently only supports K-Means||).
-- Visualize machine learning results
+- Visualize machine learning results.

 ## Try the system
 To compile and run the system, first change the values in the [application.properties](src/main/resources/application.properties) file.